brillout/wildcard-api/docs/blog/rest-rpc.md

 There is a lot of confusion in API terminology.
 The term REST, for example, is often wrongly used to denote an RPC-like API.

-This document clarifies the terminology.
+Let's clarify.

 ##### RPC

-RPC denotes the practice of calling a procedure that is defined on a remote computer/process as if it were defined locally on the same computer/process.
+RPC denotes the practice of calling a procedure that is defined on a remote computer(/process) as if it were defined locally on the same computer(/process).
 A more elaborate definition can be found [here](/docs/what-is-rpc.md#what-is-rpc).

 <details>